twilio-professional-services/flex-dialpad-addon-plugin/README.md

     - REACT_APP_SERVICE_BASE_URL: your Twilio Functions base url (this will be available after you deploy your functions).
 In local development environment, it could be your localhost base url.
     - REACT_APP_TASK_CHANNEL_SID: the voice channel SID
-    - REACT_APP_NON_GRACEFUL_DISCONNECT_SERVICE_BASE_URL: if you are using the flex-recover-non-graceful-disconnects features, this is the base URL for that feature's serverless functions

   **Note**: Remember that .env is for front-end use so do not add any type of key/secret variable to them.
 When developing, the .env.development is used while the .env.production is used when building and deploying the plugin.
 Also, just variables starting with the name *REACT_APP_* will work.